InserirAquiNome/crypto/cold_storage_wallet_free_and_more.md

 This setup will need

-  * USB memory stick of any size, and in this tutorial I call it the transfer USB.
+  * USB memory stick of at least 4GB, and in this tutorial I call it the transfer USB.
   * Offline machine: an one computer old computer e.g: laptop or desktop; or a Raspberry Pi 3.

 In my case a will use this machine